this is very similar to Quick ‘n dirty DIY Vacuum Feedthrough – Amateur Nuclear Physics

 Glass tubing for spark plug HV insulation

 Purchased some NGK D8EA non-resistor gasket copper-core plugs.
+They’re pretty cheap at $5 to $10 apiece and very readily available.
 These have an M12 x 1.25 thread and a 3/4" (19 mm) reach, gasket seat, apparently equivalent to Autolite AR4152, NGK D8EA/2120, or Denso X27EP-U9.
-Had to cut the gasket seats off.

 Solder wets the tip of these plugs very well if the surface is sanded slightly. broke the tip off